Drugs and addiction is nothing new in our society.

 mind since he was a baby.
 And we wonder why recreational drug use is so prevalent.

 But recreational drugs aren’t the only problem here.
-A 1994 from the Journal of the American Medical
+A 1994 from the Journal of the Canadian Medical

 Association said a Harvard Medical School research paper by Dr Lucian Leape stated: